A recursive method for the oddness of the number of set-valued tableaux: Introduction

 \section{Introduction}

-We suppose $\lambda$ be a positive integer partition and identify it with the Young diagram.
-The representation of the Schur polynomials $s_\lambda$ by the semi-standard tableaux is well known.
-The number of the semi-standard tableaux of shape $\lambda$ and $n$ variables $|{\rm SST}(\lambda,n)|$ is given by using the hook-length formula~\cite{[Mac95]}:
+Let $\lambda$ be a partition of a non-negative integer, and identify it with its Young diagram.
+The Schur polynomial $s_\lambda$ is well known to have a representation via semistandard Young tableaux.
+Throughout this paper, we use the term semistandard tableaux as an abbreviation for semistandard Young tableaux.
+We denote by ${\rm SST}(\lambda,n)$ the set of semistandard tableaux of shape $\lambda$ with entries from $\{1,2,\dots,n\}$.
+The number of such tableaux is given by the classical hook-length formula~\cite{[Mac95],[Nou23]}: